schollz/_core/docs/content/combos/start_stop.md

 icon = 'play'
 +++

-This key combo will mute the audio and stop playback.
+This key combination will mute the audio and stop playback.
 Pressing it again will restart the audio from the first beat.
-If you just need to mute, you can use the [mute](#mute) combo.
+If you only need to mute the audio without stopping playback, you can use the [mute](#mute) key combination.